Free Tax Preparation

 Seeking VITA Volunteers

 Volunteers are what make this VITA project possible.
 No experience necessary.
 If you can use a computer, you can help.
-We need your help!
+You don’t need to be an accountant to volunteer.
+We offer a program to train you before you start preparing taxes.
+To volunteer, or for more information, contact George Carizey or call 563.344-0331.

 Special Thanks to Our VITA Partners